-In 1973, an MIT computer predicted the end of civilization.
-So far, it's on target.
+In 1973, an MIT computer predicted when civilization will end

 An MIT model predicted when and how human civilization would end.
 Hint: it's soon.